-4.2.7 Project Initiation Group
+5.2.7 Project Initiation Group

 During 2009/10 the Project Initiation Group (PIG) was formed.
 This group reviewed all new change plan initiatives and all existing live projects currently in progress.
 The group ensured that correct project management principles are applied, using the standard templates that were introduced.
 The group reviewed and challenged where necessary, ensuring that the projects were robust, financed, managed appropriately, authorised and necessary.
-The group was disbanded in late 2011/12 following the senior management restructure.
-A revised corporate governance structure for major projects has yet to be published.
-This is a clear risk to the Council's governance processes in the interim and therefore the absence of this group is highlighted as an issue in the Significant Governance Issues section (section 6).
+The group was has not met recently due to the lack of new major projects.
+A revised corporate governance structure for major projects is due to be published.

-4.2.8 Other Groups
+5.2.8 Other Groups